 A: “This is gonna be a long trip.”

 Me: “Only if you keep wanting to stop for food when we have perfectly good food in the car…”

-However, I’ve had to loosen up the slack ever since traveling with a dog.
+However, I’ve had to loosen up a little bit now that we travel with a dog.
 (Not that the dog’s needs outweigh his, but…)

 Had I created these Magic Rainbow Krispie Bites just a few weeks earlier, I would’ve definitely packed these babies.
 Because I mean, who wouldn’t want these for breakfast?!